zxx24/Unet_plus_plus-for-Weizmann-Horse-Database/README.md

 **Password：kour**

+**Please place the model files in the same directory as the .py file.**

 **[best_model.pth](https://pan.baidu.com/s/11zPWaLTH0wvxANX_3ITuQA)** holds the network structure parameters of the best model from my training process.

 **[Unet_plus_plus.pth](https://pan.baidu.com/s/11zPWaLTH0wvxANX_3ITuQA)** holds the full structure of the best model from my training process.